EnzoKACI/Rockets_map/README.md

 # Rockets_map
 Mapping previous and upcoming launches based on the Data parsed from the API built by The Space Devs

+The app is deployed at: https://enzo-kaci.shinyapps.io/rockets_map/

+Warning: The deployed codebase is slightly different since using the "garbage system" mentioned below would still be too heavy for the memory allocated by shinyapps.io free hosting services.

 Built this small dashboard to discover the R programming language and Shiny framework.
 Main tasks were: parsing the API, processing the data into tidy formats, building the visualisations (plots and maps) then implementing these in a reactive Shiny app.
 Had memory issues with updating the "upcoming launches map" because InvalidateLater